telerik/maui-docs/controls/aiprompt/views/overview.md

 # Views Overview

 The AIPrompt component provides three predefined views and also lets you create custom views.
-Only one of these views is displayed at a time, and the user can switch the views via the toolbar at the top.
+Only one of these views is displayed at a time, and the user can switch the views via the TabView headers at the top.

 The available built-in views are: